santacml/Hello_Compiler/README.md

 gcc -shared -o runtimelib.so runtime.o
 ```

-Next, Python will need to be installed as well as the library LLVMLite.
-Install Python, then using Pip (or Conda):
+Next, Python 3 (Python 2 will not work) will need to be installed as well as the library LLVMLite.
+Install Python 3, then using Pip (or Conda):

 ```
 pip install llvmlite